 Sample output:

-As you see in the above output, I was not allowed to SSH into my remote Ubuntu 18.04 systems from other systems.
+As you see in the above output, I can not SSH into my remote SSH server from other systems.

 This is very important.
-Like I said already, you can't access the remote system via SSH, except the one you configured (in our case, it's Ubuntu).
+Like I said already, you can't access the remote system via SSH, except the one you configured (in our case, it's Debian 11 Desktop).

 I want to give permissions to more clients to access the remote SSH server.
 What should I do?
 Simple.
 You need to generate the SSH key pair in all your client systems and copy the ssh public key manually to the remote server that you want to access via SSH.